Ariel (moon): Composition and internal structure

+The second compound identified by its feature at wavelength of 2.2 μm on Ariel is ammonia, which is distributed more or less homogeneously over the surface.
+The presence of ammonia may indicate that Ariel was geologically active in recent past.

 Given its size, rock/ice composition and the possible presence of salt or ammonia in solution to lower the freezing point of water, Ariel's interior may be differentiated into a rocky core surrounded by an icy mantle.
 If this is the case, the radius of the core (372 km) is about 64% of the radius of the moon, and its mass is around 56% of the moon's mass—the parameters are dictated by the moon's composition.
 The pressure in the center of Ariel is about 0.3 GPa (3 kbar).
 The current state of the icy mantle is unclear.
 The existence of a subsurface ocean is currently considered possible, though a 2006 study suggests that radiogenic heating alone would not be enough to allow for one.
+More scientific research concluded that an active underwater ocean is possible for the 4 largest moons of Uranus.

+In April 2025, a published study attempted to constrain the actual depth of Ariel's possible subsurface ocean using clues gleaned from all the visible fractures and grabens on Ariel's surface, as well as clues from Ariel's inferred past orbital eccentricity.
+The study claimed that in the past, Ariel's orbital eccentricity could have been as high as 0.04, causing extreme tidal stresses that provided the heat necessary to maintain Ariel's subsurface ocean in a liquid state.
+The study also pointed out the fact that volatile materials, particularly ammonia, were tentatively detected on Ariel.
+Since these compounds dissipate rapidly in space and are easily broken down by interaction with Uranus' magnetic field, they consider it as an indication that something is replenishing them on Ariel, suggesting that the moon's subsurface ocean was still active in the recent past.
+The study concluded that Ariel's subsurface ocean might have been as deep as 170 km.

 Surface

 Albedo and color

 Ariel is the most reflective of Uranus's moons.
 Its surface shows an opposition surge: the reflectivity decreases from 53% at a phase angle of 0° (geometrical albedo) to 35% at an angle of about 1°.
 The Bond albedo of Ariel is about 23%—the highest among Uranian satellites.
 The surface of Ariel is generally neutral in color.
 There may be an asymmetry between the leading and trailing hemispheres; the latter appears to be redder than the former by 2%.
 Ariel's surface generally does not demonstrate any correlation between albedo and geology on one hand and color on the other hand.
 For instance, canyons have the same color as the cratered terrain.
 However, bright impact deposits around some fresh craters are slightly bluer in color.
 There are also some slightly blue spots, which do not correspond to any known surface features.